Chocolate Espresso Cake - rich mocha cake with layers of glossy espresso buttercream. The perfect dessert for coffee lovers.

 Storage

 Store your chocolate espresso cake in an airtight container.
 It is best kept at room temperature as the fridge will dry it out.
-It will be best eaten within 3-5 days of baking.
+Eat within 3-5 days of baking.

 Recipe